PostHog/posthog.com/contents/blog/the-posthog-array-1-41-0.md

 ![ingestion warnings](../images/blog/array/1-41-0-ingestion.png)

 We've added a new page to the Data Management section which lists warnings related to data ingestion from the past 30 days.
-If you still try to alias identified events, the Ingestion Warning page is where we'll remind you that it's a bad idea.
+If you still try to merge identified users into others, the Ingestion Warning page is where we'll remind you that the merge got blocked.

 ### New: Change your email yourself